The SEO Impossible Experiment

 I’m assuming that creating this web page will:

 - Allow me to share it on popular Facebook groups and not get banned because of self-promotion.
 If the content is over-the-top excellent, it wouldn’t be considered self-promotion.
 It would instead be a great resource to help the community.
 This happened with my Podcast Marketing article.
 Not only did I share it and not get banned, but other people shared it again in the same group.
-And they continue to share it to this day – four years after I wrote it.
+And they continue to share it to this day – years after I wrote it.

 - Help build lots of backlinks naturally.
 When you make something incredible, people share it and link to it on their own websites.
 This means I don’t have to do any manual link building to rank.